mwshinn/PyDDM/doc/faqs.rst

 non-DDM process.
 Traditionally :class:`a uniform distribution
 <.OverlayUniformMixture>` has been used, but PyDDM also offers the
 option of using :class:`an exponential distribution
-<.OverlayPoissonMixture>`, which has the benefit of providing a flat
+<.OverlayExponentialMixture>`, which has the benefit of providing a flat
 lapse rate hazard function.
 If you would also like to have a non-decision time, you may need to :class:`chain together multiple overlays <.OverlayChain>`.

-The easier option is to use the LossRobustLikelihood function.
-This imposes a minimum value for the likelihood.
+The easier option is to use the :class:`LossRobustLikelihood
+<.LossRobustLikelihood>` loss function.
+This imposes a minimum value for the
+likelihood.
 In theory, it is similar to imposing a uniform distribution, but with an unspecified mixture probability.
 It will give nearly identical results as LossLikelihood if there are no invalid results, but due to the minimum it imposes, it is more of an approximation than the true likelihood.

 Why do I get oscillations in my simulated RT distribution?
 ----------------------------------------------------------